Research and expertise

 - Roberts, B.M., Allinson, D., Lomas, K.J. and Porritt, S. (2017) The effect of refurbishment and trickle vents on airtightness: the case of a 1930s semi-detached house.
 Presented at the 38th AIVC - 6th TightVent - 4th venticool Conference, Nottingham, UK, 13-14 September 2017, pp.369-380. https://dspace.lboro.ac.uk/2134/32625.

-- Technical Evaluation of SMETER Technologies (TEST), Department of Business Energy and Industrial Strategy (BEIS)
+- Technical Evaluation of SMETER Technologies (TEST), Department for Business, Energy and Industrial Strategy (2019-2021).

 An MSc in Energy Policy at the University of Exeter first got me thinking seriously about energy use in buildings.
 My research into consumer acceptance of a short-lived retrofit policy, the Green Deal, helped me understand the human side of the problems we face in reducing energy use in homes.